ahmadajmi/multilingualwithangular/multilingualwithangular.md

 }
 ```

-To solve this issue we need to write CSS that supports both RTL and LTR in an effective, automated and dynamic way so that we don’t have to repeat or override CSS.
-I wrote about this technique before in [manage-rtl-css-sass-grunt] and I encourage you to read it for more information about the issue and how to solve it.
+To solve this issue we need to write CSS that supports both RTL and LTR in an effective, automated and dynamic way, so that we don’t have to repeat or override CSS.
+I encourage you to read my article titled [Manage RTL CSS with Sass and Grunt](http://www.sitepoint.com/manage-rtl-css-sass-grunt/) to learn more about this technique and how to use it in your projects.

-We will implement this technique for this tutorial using Gulp.
-Adding a Sass task that takes `ltr-app.scss` and `rtl-app.scss` and inside them we will import the main Sass file in addition to direction specific variables.
+We'll implement it in this tutorial using Gulp and adding a Sass task that takes `ltr-app.scss` and `rtl-app.scss`.
+We'll import the main Sass file in addition to direction specific variables inside them.

 ``` javascript
 gulp.task('sass', function () {